Witness to El Paso mass shooting deported after federal judge blocks Biden deportation pause

-The deportation came days before her attorneys were expected to file an application for a U visa, which confers legal status to undocumented people who are crime victims or witnesses who cooperate with law enforcement in an investigation.
-The woman is one of several witnesses slated to testify in the capital murder trial of the Dallas-area man accused of killing 22 people, including Mexican citizens, in an August 2019 shooting rampage.
+The deportation came days before her attorneys filed an application for a U visa, which confers legal status to undocumented people who are crime victims or witnesses who cooperate with law enforcement in an investigation.
+The woman is one of several witnesses slated to testify in the capital murder trial of the Dallas-area man accused of killing 22 people, including Mexican citizens, in the August 2019 shooting rampage.
 Police said the shooter told authorities he was targeting “Mexicans.”

 U.S. Immigration and Customs Enforcement agents walked the woman, whose name is being withheld because of her status, across the international bridge to Juárez, Mexico, three days after a federal judge blocked Biden’s deportation pause.
-Her deportation also occurred before the administration’s new immigration enforcement priorities for noncitizens — targeting security threats, recent border crossers and convicted felons — went into effect Feb.
+Her deportation occurred before the administration’s new immigration enforcement priorities — targeting security threats, recent border crossers and convicted felons — went into effect Feb.
 1.

 “President Biden ran on a platform of humanity, and what has happened has been inhumane,” said Melissa Lopez, executive director of El Paso’s Diocesan Migrant & Refugee Services, which is representing the woman.
 “She is the complete opposite of a national security risk.
 She is the epitome of the kind of person we want in the United States, people who witness horrific crimes and come forward to help.”